 June 3 –Chestatee River Paddle, Day Trip

 Come paddle the Chestatee River and the former home of the Cherokee!
-Start in the remote and beautiful stretch of Yahoola Creek which flows into the most popular stretch of the Chestatee, down to the take out at Hwy 400.
-This trip is beginner friendly with gentle rapids, 8.5 miles, about 4 hours with a picnic lunch stop in route.
-Single seat boats only due to creek size.
-We will meet at Appalachian Outfitters in Dahlonega at 9:30 am and plan to be done at 3:30pm.
+Float the most popular stretch of the Chestatee River for first-time paddlers and kayakers, families and large groups.
+There are several exciting, yet gentle rapids and great scenery.
+We will paddle 6 miles from Appalachian Outfittersdown to the Chestatee Public Access take out on Hwy 60 near Hwy 400.
+This should be about 3 ½ hours with a picnic lunch stop in route.
+We will meet at Appalachian Outfitters in Dahlonega at 9:30 am and plan to be done at 1:30pm.